-What is a strategic management team?
+What is a Strategic Management Team?

-What does a strategic management team do?
+What does a Strategic Management Team do?

 You’ll have the benefit of a diversity of viewpoints and interpretations; they’ll present you with a wider variety of alternatives than you, yourself could come up with.

-They can help you with:
+Your Strategic Management Team can help you with:

 - Long-term plans and budgets

-- Tracking of overall business indicators
+- Tracking overall business indicators

 - Business policies

 If you have a very small business, you may not have a single senior-level manager, let alone senior management—yet.
 Businesses go through stages.

 In the earliest stage, you may be replacing yourself as the main revenue generator by hiring others to do the work of the business.